 Sit Wherever You Want

 In most Korean restaurants, you can walk in and take a seat.
-There’s generally no host or hostess to seat you in restaurants in South Korea even when they are not filled.
-If a seat is open, it’s yours for taking.
-Traditional style restaurants also offer floor seating, so don’t forget to remove your shoes.
+There’s generally no host or hostess to seat you in restaurants in South Korea, even when they are not filled.
+If a seat is open, it’s yours to take.
+Traditional-style restaurants also offer floor seating, so don’t forget to remove your shoes.

 Get The Waitress’ Attention

-Now that you’re sitting on a table, it’s time to call the waitress.
+Now that you’re sitting at a table, it’s time to call the waitress.
 In some restaurants, there is a button on the table.
 Sometimes, it is cleverly placed on the table leg, napkin box, or even the wall.
 If there is no button, you need to grab their attention by being firm and confident.
 You should say as the Koreans do – hearty jeogiyo (저기요 – excuse me).
 If you just hold up your hand, no one is going to notice you.
-A server is not assigned to you, so you can grab any server who is passing by.
+A server is not assigned to you, so you can grab any passing server.

 Click here to find out more about the best restaurants in Seoul.